New Jersey Handicap Placard

 - Handicap license plates (expires after three years)

-People who qualify for a handicap placard must have it displayed on their rearview mirror when parked in a designated handicap spot.
+People who qualify for a New Jersey handicap placard must have it displayed on their rearview mirror when parked in a designated handicap spot.
 Failure to do so could lead to a fine or citation.
 Once the vehicle is in motion again, you must remove the placard.

 Handicap parking abuse happens in New Jersey every day.
 If you witness someone parked in a handicap spot, but the person is clearly not disabled, you are encouraged to contact local authorities right away.
-Fraudulent use of a handicap placard in New Jersey is taken seriously and violators will be prosecuted accordingly.
+Fraudulent use of a handicap parking permit in New Jersey is taken seriously and violators will be prosecuted accordingly.

 Parking Pass Requirements